 - Student refers to all full-time, part-time, visiting, or prospective undergraduate or graduate students, and all postgraduate trainees, research associates, residents, and fellows. - For the purposes of this policy Faculty refers to tenure-track, instructional, adjunct, research, and clinical faculty members of all ranks.
 (Other individuals (e.g.: students, post-doctoral fellows and other trainees) who exercise academic authority over students should see their respective handbooks for related policies.) - Intimate relationships refer to sexual, dating, and/or romantic relationships.
-Note: unwanted advances or other inappropriate behaviors may be considered sexual harassment, which fall under HR Policy 106.

-• The exercise of academic authority includes the following activities (on or off campus): teaching courses, (i.e., having primary or shared responsibility for the conduct of a course but not, for example, simply delivering occasional guest lectures); grading or otherwise evaluating student work; advising on formal projects such as a thesis or other research; serving as an external examiner or committee member on a thesis committee; participating in decisions regarding student funding or resource allocation; performing clinical supervision; making recommendations or otherwise influencing decisions regarding admissions, employment, the awarding of grants, fellowships, or other awards.
+Note: unwanted advances or other inappropriate behaviors may be considered sexual harassment, which falls under HR Policy 106. - The exercise of academic authority includes the following activities (on or off campus): • teaching courses, (i.e., having primary or shared responsibility for the conduct of a course but not, for example, simply delivering occasional guest lectures); grading or otherwise evaluating student work; advising on formal projects such as a thesis or other research; serving as an external examiner or committee member on a thesis committee; participating in decisions regarding student funding or resource allocation; performing clinical supervision; and making recommendations or otherwise influencing decisions regarding admissions, employment, or the awarding of grants, fellowships, or other recognitions.
+Generally, it is assumed that faculty exercise academic authority over all students in their department or program.
+However, there are circumstances and academic structures within the University where the assumption of academic authority may not be fitting, for example, in cases of some secondary faculty appointments or informal program affiliations, or in large, distributed departments in the School of Medicine and Dentistry.
+In such cases, it is left to the Department Chair and cognizant Dean to define appropriate domains of academic authority; however, if there is uncertainty, the existence of academic authority should always be assumed.